CraftySalamander/RTS_Overlay/Readme.md

 RTS Overlay is available either as a web-based or Python solution:
 * **Web solution**: Go to [rts-overlay.github.io](https://rts-overlay.github.io/) and follow the instructions.
     * To keep it on top of your game while playing, use an *Always On Top* application.
 For Windows, [PowerToys](https://learn.microsoft.com/en-us/windows/powertoys/) is a good solution.
 It is free, developed by Microsoft and available on the [Microsoft Store](https://apps.microsoft.com/).
-    * After testing it, it is highly recommanded to download the local version ([click here](https://github.com/CraftySalamander/RTS_Overlay/archive/refs/heads/master.zip), unzip and open *docs/index.html* with any web browser) to improve the speed, work offline and customize the experience.
+    * After testing the web overlay, it is highly recommended to download the local version to improve the speed, work offline and customize the experience.
+[Click here](https://github.com/CraftySalamander/RTS_Overlay/archive/refs/heads/master.zip), unzip and open *docs/index.html* with any web browser.
+Alternatively, you can click on the installation button in the URL bar (for Chrome and Edge) to install it locally.
     * The development (non-stable) version is available [here](https://craftysalamander.github.io/RTS_Overlay/).
 * **Python solution**: Follow the instructions in the [Python configuration](https://github.com/CraftySalamander/RTS_Overlay?tab=readme-ov-file#python-configuration) section below.
-    * For each game, a pre-compiled version in zip package is available (no need to install the python environment, only unzip and click on the game EXE) and provided as a link (see games list below).
-Note that some antivirus softwares do not like exe in zip files donwload from the internet (and you might need to ask an exception if you decide to use this solution).
+    * For each game, a pre-compiled version in zip package is available (no need to install the python environment, only unzip and click on the game EXE).
+It is provided as a link (see games list below).
+Note that some antivirus softwares do not like EXE in zip files donwload from the internet (and you might need to ask an exception if you decide to use this solution).

 The web-based solution is easier to use and is a good first step when trying *RTS Overlay*.
 The python solution (from source or pre-compiled) offers some additional functionalities:
 1. *Less intrusive*: No header, semi-transparent (opacity) and does not interfer with mouse clicks.
 2. *Global hotkeys*: Both versions support hotkeys, but the web-based version only accepts hotkeys when the focus is on the overlay.
 The python solution listen to hotkeys, even when the focus is on the game.
-3. *Build orders sorting*: In the python solution, build orders are analyzed and can be searched by faction and keywords.
-For the web-based solution, each saved build order must be manually dragged-and-dropped on the window (or pasting the build order text).

 # Supported games